Verstappen sets pace as F1 preseason testing begins - WHIZ News

 Alex Albon was third fastest as Williams seemed to have improved its pace from last season, but George Russell was only fifth fastest for Mercedes behind Alfa Romeo’s Zhou Guanyu.

-The session had barely started when Felipe Drugovich ground to a halt on his first run for Aston Martin.
+The session had barely started when Felipe Drugovich ground to a halt on his first run for Aston Martin with what team principal Mike Krack called an “electric glitch.”
 The session was red-flagged and Drugovich’s car was taken away on a truck under a cover to prevent other teams from taking notes on its design.
+He was able to return to the track and was seventh fastest.

-Formula Two champion Drugovich is stepping in for regular Aston Martin driver Lance Stroll after the Canadian sustained minor injuries while training on a bicycle in Spain.
-He later got going again and was seventh fastest in the session.
+Formula Two champion Drugovich is stepping in for regular Aston Martin driver Lance Stroll after the Canadian hurt his wrist while cycling as part of his fitness training.
 The season begins with the Bahrain Grand Prix at the same track next week.
+“For precaution reasons we decided it’s better to wait a bit (on Stroll’s recovery) and be ready next week,” Krack said.

+With few major rule changes for 2023, there are just three days of preseason testing, with one car per team.
+That rule is meant to cut costs but favors big teams who can do more advanced analysis off the track, argued Haas driver Kevin Magnussen.
+“We as small teams don’t have the same tools that they have,” he said.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports